Crypto Tax South Africa: Expert Guide 2025

 How much tax do you pay on crypto in South Africa?

 The amount of tax you'll pay on crypto in South Africa depends on the specific transaction, the tax that applies, and how much you earn.
-For crypto profits subject to Capital Gains Tax, individuals pay a maximum effective 18% tax rate, on gains in excess of the R40 000 annual exclusion, depending on their total taxable income.
+For crypto profits subject to Capital Gains Tax, individuals pay up to a maximum effective 18% tax rate, on gains in excess of the R40 000 annual exclusion, depending on their total taxable income.
 For crypto profits subject to Income Tax, individuals pay between 18% to 45% in tax depending on their total taxable income.

 This guide is regularly updated